google/crubit/docs/lifetimes_static_analysis.md

 template argument should be propagated to all uses of the argument.
 Clang does not provide a built-in mechanism for this, so this needs to be done in the lifetime analysis code.

-TODO: Add a link to relevant section of the lifetime annotation specification.

 ### Verifying lifetime correctness